-All staff demonstrate an understanding of Indigenous perspectives and allocate resources in order to support Indigenous students' success and well-being.
+Staff demonstrate an understanding of Indigenous perspectives resources are allocated to support Indigenous students' success and well-being.

 Stakeholders gain trust and confidence when the Division actively cultivates a robust relationship with Indigenous communities, leading to enhanced academic achievement and a heightened sense of belonging for Indigenous students.